Ride the Harbor for Health Cycle Event – Saturday, June 25th

 Registration Pricing Timeline

 Each person that registers before May 30, 2021, will receive an event short-sleeve t-shirt and race medallion.
 If you register after this date, then we cannot guarantee these items.
-Participants can register until the week before the event on June 6, 2021.
+Registration closes May 30, 2022.

 Morning Temperature Checks: